Drake Bell Sentenced to 2 Years Probation After Pleading Guilty to Attempted Child Endangerment - E! Online

-Drake Bell was sentenced to two years probation and 200 hours of community service in Cleveland court on Monday, July 12.
+Drake Bell was sentenced to two years of probation and 200 hours of community service in Cleveland court on Monday, July 12.
+He must also register as a sex offender in the state of Ohio.

 The ruling came nearly three weeks after the 35-year-old actor pleaded guilty via Zoom to one count of attempted endangering children, a fourth-degree felony, and one count of disseminating matter harmful to juveniles, a first-degree misdemeanor, on June 23.